nf-core/eager/docs/usage.md

 ### The pipeline has crashed with an error but Nextflow is still running

-If this happens, you can either wait until all other already running jobs to safely finish, or if nextflow _still_ does not stop press `ctrl + c` on your keyboard (or equivalent) to stop the nextflow run.
+If this happens, you can either wait until all other already running jobs to safely finish, or if Nextflow _still_ does not stop press `ctrl + c` on your keyboard (or equivalent) to stop the Nextflow run.

 > :warning: if you do this, and do not plan to fix the run make sure to delete the output folder.
 Otherwise you may end up a lot of large intermediate files being left!
-You can clean a nextflow run of all intermediate files with `nextflow clean -f -k` or delete the `work/` directory.
+You can clean a Nextflow run of all intermediate files with `nextflow clean -f -k` or delete the `work/` directory.

 ### I get a exceeded job memory limit error